teleivo/lfcstraining/README.md

 ## Partitioning storage devices
 1. fdisk
   * list all available disks
-  * add a primary partition on /dev/sde using half the available cylinders
+  * add a primary partition on /dev/sde using half the available sectors
   * add an extended partition on /dev/sde
-  * add a logical partition on /dev/sde using the remaining cylinders
+  * add a logical partition on /dev/sde using the remaining sectors

 ## Formatting filesystems
 1. mkfs